snok/self-limiters/README.md

    This script is idempotent, and skipped if it has already been created.

 2. Run [`BLPOP`](https://redis.io/commands/blpop/) to non-blockingly wait until the semaphore has capacity, and pop from the list when it does.
-3. Then run another [lua script](https://github.com/sondrelg/self-limiters/blob/main/src/semaphore.rs#L143:L174) to release the semaphore by adding back the capacity.
+3. Then run a [pipelined command](https://github.com/sondrelg/self-limiters/blob/main/src/semaphore.rs#L139:L144) to release the semaphore by adding back the capacity.

 So in total we make 3 calls to redis, where we would have made 6 without the scripts, which are all non-blocking.